 In Sam’s own words:

 Mystery Songs is an autobiography of sorts and a thank you letter.
 It’s a very small contribution to the ‘Great Conversation’ about our mysterious journey through life.
-The songs draw on childhood memories, dog-eared books and poems I’ve loved and leaned on and carried with me everywhere, old train ticket stubs, paintings and love letters, trinkets and curled up photographs of sunburned holidays on the Isle of Wight, cassette tapes and vinyl records I’ve long since scratched to bits.
+The songs draw on childhood memories, dog-eared books and poems I’ve loved and leaned on and carried with me everywhere; love letters, trinkets and curled up photographs of sunburned holidays on the Isle of Wight; cassette tapes and vinyl records I’ve long since scratched to bits.
 (Why do Roy Harper albums always end up more trashed than the rest?)
 I imagined people could listen to Mystery Songs as you would read a book, from page to page, chapter to chapter, song to song.
-I’m a late starter but I grew up with music in the house, my dad being a wonderful singer who sang with The Fortunes, a much-loved harmony pop group.
+I’m a late starter but I grew up with music in the house, my dad being a wonderful singer, Shel Macrae, who sang with The Fortunes, a much-loved harmony pop group from the Midlands.
 In particular, the Nashville-tinged songs written for the band by Roger Cook and Roger Greenaway made a lasting impression, leading me to wider American musical landscapes; Crosby, Stills, Nash and Young, Glen Campbell, Elvis Presley, Harry Nilsson.

 And Led Zeppelin.
 I’ve always found something in that stirring Black Country magic.
 I was born in Scotland but grew up in Halesowen in the West Midlands.
-The view from the top of Pershore Road looking down across Romsley; the Clent Hills and the rolling patchwork of fields and red soil; Saint Kenelm’s spring and the Bluebird factory chimney – that’s what I think of when I think of the band.
-Being seventeen, discovering music, smoking roll-ups and that gentle Worcestershire view.
+I never tire of the view from the top of Pershore Road that looks down across Romsley and the Clent Hills; the old dark green hedgerows, patchwork fields and red soil.
+I used to wonder at the giant brick chimney stack too that once was part of the old Bluebird toffee factory.
+I still walk through Uffmoor Wood up to Saint Kenelm’s Church and tie a ribbon to a tree next to the spring that issued forth, according to myth, when the young Prince of Mercia was murdered there.
+Sometimes I’ll continue on past Clatterbach Lane and into The Vine for a pint.
+This is what I think of when I think of the band: being seventeen, discovering music, smoking roll-ups and that gentle Worcestershire view.
 I was also Saturday boy at Woolworths on Peckingham Street, as was a certain young chap called Robert, twenty-odd years before me…

 As a child, in my dad’s cabaret years, I travelled with him up and down the country to smoke-filled working men’s clubs, cramped dressing rooms, bingo, late nights on empty motorways (I could never stay awake), and the harsh glare of service stations, chips and beans at exotic hours of the night and morning.
 Great memories.